Optum

-Optum, Inc. is an American healthcare company that provides technology services, pharmacy care services (including a pharmacy benefit manager) and various direct healthcare services.
+Optum, Inc. is an American healthcare company that provides technology services, pharmacy-care services (including a pharmacy benefit manager) and various direct healthcare services, headquartered in Eden Prairie, Minnesota, United States.

-Optum was formed as a subsidiary of UnitedHealth Group in 2011 by merging UnitedHealth Group's existing pharmacy and care delivery services into the single Optum brand, comprising three main businesses: OptumHealth, OptumInsight and OptumRx.
-In 2017, Optum accounted for 44 percent of UnitedHealth Group's profits.
-In 2019, Optum's revenues surpassed $100 billion for the first time, growing by 11.1% year over year, making it UnitedHealth's fastest-growing unit at the time.
+Optum was formed as a subsidiary of UnitedHealth Group in 2011 by merging UnitedHealth's existing pharmacy and care delivery services into the single Optum brand, comprising three main businesses: OptumHealth, OptumInsight and OptumRx.

+From the late 2010s through the early 2020s, Optum expanded significantly through a series of mergers and acquisitions.
+In 2017, the company accounted for 44 percent of UnitedHealth Group's profits.
+In 2019, Optum's revenues surpassed $100 billion for the first time, growing by 11.1 percent year over year, making it UnitedHealth's fastest-growing unit at the time.
-In early 2019, Optum gained significant media attention regarding a trade secrets lawsuit that the company filed against former executive David William Smith, after Smith left Optum to join Haven, the joint healthcare venture of Amazon, JPMorgan Chase, and Berkshire Hathaway.

-Optum, a distinct subsidiary wholly owned by UnitedHealth Group, operates as its Business Process Outsourcing (BPO) and Shared Services arm, supporting Optum and its sister companies with customer service operations in countries such as the Philippines.

 History

 Organization

 Optum's three businesses, OptumRx, OptumHealth and OptumInsight focus on five core capabilities: data and analytics, pharmacy care services, population health, healthcare delivery and healthcare operations.
-Optum serves employers, government agencies, health plans, life science companies, care providers and individuals and families offering products in data and analytics, pharmacy care services, health care operations and delivery, population health management and advisory services.
+Optum serves employers, government agencies, health plans, life science companies, care providers and individuals and families, offering products in data and analytics, pharmacy care services, healthcare operations and delivery, population health management and advisory services.
 The Optum Serve division provides health-related services to U.S. government agencies.
-In January 2013 Optum, in partnership with Mayo Clinic, unveiled Optum Labs, a health data initiative.
-In October 2013 Optum, in partnership with Dignity Health, launched Optum 360, a revenue cycle management venture.
+In January 2013, Optum, in partnership with the Mayo Clinic, unveiled Optum Labs, a health-data initiative.
+In October 2013, Optum, in partnership with Dignity Health, launched Optum 360, a revenue-cycle management venture.

 Major acquisitions

-Since Optum's founding in 2011, the company has acquired various healthcare technology services to build out its pharmacy benefit manager and care services offerings.
+Since Optum's founding in 2011, the company has acquired various healthcare technology services to build out its pharmacy-benefit manager and care services offerings.